dj505/Pad-Light-Kit/README.md

 These boards get their "turn on and start animating" signal from the original 12V wiring that's meant to power the stock LEDs/inverters/what have you.
 To make this safe for the 3.3V RP2040 chip, a voltage divider is used.
 Until this design is eventually replaced with an optoisolator or other component, **you should do the following:**
 1. Unplug the stock LED
 2. Hook up a voltmeter or a multimeter in DC mode to the connector
 3. Ensure the connector supples **no less than 10V** and **no more than 13.2V** when supplying power
+If your measurement falls outside of this range and the power supply in your cab isn't adjustable, you may need to use different reistors for the voltage divider circuit.

 If the connector is not supplying enough power, the microcontroller won't read it as a "high" signal to start animating the lights.
 If it's *too* high, you risk damaging the microcontroller.
 I've haven't seen any machines deviate from this general range before, so chances are you're fine, but make sure to double check.
-If your machine has a variable voltage power supply **and you know what you're doing**, consider adjusting it slightly to fit within the safe range.
+If your machine has a variable voltage power supply **and you know what you're doing**, you can adjust it slightly to fit within the safe range.

 # Firmware Setup
 This project runs on [CircuitPython for the Raspberry Pi Pico.](https://circuitpython.org/board/raspberry_pi_pico/).
 I'm not quite clever enough to create a special CircuitPython build specifically for this project yet, maybe one day!